Saucer beads can be quite tricky to master when you first get into making paper beads.

 One of the reasons I designed and made the Easy Beady paper bead tool was because I struggled to make paper beads that were of a consistent high quality.

-You can go straight to the eBay listing by clicking here.
-The cost of the 3mm tool is £5.50 plus £1.84 p&p signed for.
+You can go straight to the Etsy listing by clicking here.

-The 5mm tool gives you a 5mm threading hole through your beads which is ideal for heavier weight stringing materials such as leather.
+The 5mm tool gives you a 5mm threading hole through your beads which is ideal for making Pandora style paper beads (also known as European style beads) which usually get threaded onto heavier weight stringing materials such as leather, or snake chain bracelets.

-With this tool and some practice, you will be making brilliant saucer beads to make gorgeous jewellery to wear or give as gifts.
+With this paper bead tool and some practice, you will be making brilliant saucer beads to make gorgeous jewellery to wear or give as gifts.

 If you have any questions about saucer beads or any aspects of paper bead making, please contact me via the contact form.